 The EPA held stakeholder meetings and a non-rulemaking docket in 2022 to solicit input on amending the rule.
-The EPA proposed a revised rule on May 23, 2023, and published the final New Source Performance Standards for GHG Emissions from New, Modified, and Reconstructed Fossil Fuel-Fired

-EGUs; Emission Guidelines for GHG Emissions from Existing Fossil Fuel-Fired EGUs; and Repeal of the Affordable Clean Energy Rule in the Federal Register on May 9, 2024.
+The EPA proposed a revised rule on May 23, 2023, and published the final New Source Performance Standards for GHG Emissions from New, Modified, and Reconstructed Fossil Fuel-Fired EGUs; Emission Guidelines for GHG Emissions from Existing Fossil Fuel-Fired EGUs; and Repeal of the Affordable Clean Energy Rule in the Federal Register on May 9, 2024.
 The new requirements became effective on July 8, 2024.
 The rule requires carbon capture and sequestration technology installation by January 1, 2032, at existing coal-fired units to operate beyond January 1, 2039.
 The rule did not address standards for existing natural gas-fired units.
 New natural gasfired electric generating units permitted for construction after July 8, 2024, and allowed to operate at annual capacity factors above 40% must install carbon capture and sequestration controls by January 1, 2032.
 Industry has issued legal challenges and requested stays of the rule at the District of Columbia Circuit Court of Appeals (DC Circuit) and Supreme Court of the United States.
 Both courts denied rule stays.
 Oral argument is scheduled at the DC Circuit on December 6, 2024.
+Recently, the EPA requested the court to hold the case in abeyance in order to allow new leadership to review the underlying rule, and the DC Circuit granted the EPA's request on February 19, 2025.

 On March 25, 2024, the EPA opened a non-regulatory docket and issued framing questions to gather input on regulating GHG emissions from the entire fleet of existing gas combustion turbines in the power sector under Clean Air Act Section 111(d).
 The non-regulatory docket was open for public comment for 60 days and closed on May 28, 2024.
-The EPA plans to re-propose emission guidelines for existing natural gas-fired units in the near future.